Khokhar: Medieval history

-Khokhar chieftaincy and apex of its power

-Mustafa Jasrat Khokhar (sometimes Jasrath or Dashrath) was the son of Shaikha Khokhar.
+Jasrat Khokhar (sometimes Jasrath or Dashrath) was the son of Shaikha Khokhar.
 He became leader of the Khokhars after the death of Shaikha Khokhar.
-Later, he returned to Punjab and conquered most of it.
-He supported Zayn al-Abidin the Great in the war for the throne of the Kashmir Sultanate against Ali Shah of Sayyid dynasty and was later rewarded for his victory.

-Later, he attempted to conquer the Delhi Sultanate, after the death of Sultan Khizr Khan.
-He succeeded only partially, while winning campaigns at Talwandi and Jalandhar, he was hampered by seasonal rains in his attempt to take over Sirhind.
+He supported Zayn al-Abidin in the civil war for the throne of the Kashmir Sultanate against Ali Shah and defeated and kill the later.
+Later, he invaded the Delhi Sultanate several times between 1423 and 1432 after the death of Khizr Khan and succeeded in conquering Talwandi and Jalandhar, although he was hampered by seasonal rains in his attempt to take over Sirhind.